Tips to help your dog keep their cool

 Extra Tips When It's Hot (and Sunny) Outside

 - Consider some "walk and beach wear."
-Because asphalt, even dirt and sand can get very hot after the sun's been beating down on it all day, you might want to consider boots to protect your pup while out walking, hiking, or playing at the beach.
+Because asphalt, dirt, and sand can get very hot after the sun's been beating down on it all day, you might want to consider boots to protect your pup while out walking, hiking, or playing at the beach.
 If you put the back of your hand against the hot surface for 5 to 7 seconds, and it's too hot for you, then it's too hot for your dog's paws.
 These booties are water resistant and have an anti-slip sole.
 They can also be used in the winter months.

 - Use protection.
 Since dogs can get sunburn and skin cancer just like us, you may want to use UV-blocking clothes and/or sunscreen on your pup when they're outdoors on sunny days.
 There are several brands of UPF sun-blocking clothes for pets out there, and a lot of what will work best for your pup will be dependent on how it's sized.
 But, all other things being equal, try and go with the shirts and visors that have the highest UPF rating.